 Treatment of Bipolar Disorder

-From extensive research, professionals have found success in treating patients with a combination of Psychiatric medication (to address the chemical imbalances associated with bipolar disorder) and therapy (to address the behavioral issues and other challenges that bipolar disorder creates).
+From extensive research, professionals have found success in treating patients with a combination of psychiatric medication and therapy.
+Psychiatric medication addresses the chemical imbalances associated with bipolar disorder.
+Therapy aims to address the behavioral issues and other challenges that bipolar disorder creates for the affected person.